tier940/LC-Core/README.md

 ### AkutoEngine + BuildCraft Remastered

-flyingperson23's BuildCraft Remastered changed two internal APIs after AkutoEngine 2.0.13 was released.
-Without this CoreMod, the game crashes immediately on startup with `NoSuchMethodError`.
+Without this mod, the game crashes every time on startup when both AkutoEngine and BuildCraft Remastered are installed together.

-**Gate recipe crash on startup**
+**Game crashes on startup**

-> AkutoEngine calls `new GateVariant(logic, material, modifier)` with 3 arguments, but BuildCraft Remastered dropped the `EnumGateModifier` parameter from the constructor.
-LC-Core rewrites the call site in `ObjHandler.registerRecipes()` to discard the unused modifier and invoke the correct 2-argument constructor instead.

-**Engine MJ power crash**

-> AkutoEngine calls `getReceiverToPower(TileEntity, EnumFacing)` with 2 arguments, but BuildCraft Remastered removed the `TileEntity` parameter.
-LC-Core rewrites every call site in `TileEntityAkutoEngineBase` to drop the `TileEntity` from the stack and invoke the correct 1-argument version — allowing engines to push MJ power normally.
+> AkutoEngine was built against an older version of BuildCraft Remastered.
+Two internal APIs it relies on were later changed, causing the game to crash before the world even loads.
+LC-Core silently patches the incompatible calls at startup so both mods can coexist.

 ---

-### Logistics Pipes 0.10.4.28+ + BuildCraft Remastered / IC2 Classic
+### Logistics Pipes + BuildCraft Remastered

-LP 0.10.4.28 quietly removed three pipe-connection checks that existed in 0.10.4.27.
-As a result, pipes with power-related upgrades installed lose the ability to connect to adjacent machines entirely.
+Installing LP 0.10.4.28 or later breaks the physical pipe connection between Logistics Pipes and BuildCraft Lasers or any Forge Energy machine.

-**RF Power Supplier Upgrade does not connect to BC Laser or Forge Energy machines**
+**RF Power Supplier Upgrade stops connecting to Lasers and Forge Energy machines**

-> LP 0.10.4.28+ removed the Forge Energy receiver check from `canPipeConnect_internal()`, so a Logistics Pipe with the RF Power Supplier Upgrade installed never forms a physical connection to BuildCraft Lasers or any `IEnergyStorage`-capable block.
+> After upgrading LP, a pipe fitted with the RF Power Supplier Upgrade will no longer show a connection stub to any BuildCraft Laser or Forge Energy block — power delivery stops entirely.
+LC-Core restores the connection so the pipe attaches properly.
+Fully-charged batteries are not wastefully topped off; LP's own power logic still governs actual delivery.

+---

+### Logistics Pipes + IC2 Classic

+The same LP 0.10.4.28 update also broke connections to IC2 Classic machines, stopping EU power delivery.

+**IC2 EU Power Supplier Upgrade stops connecting to IC2 machines**

+> A pipe with the EU Power Supplier Upgrade installed will no longer attach to IC2 Classic machines after upgrading LP.
+LC-Core restores the missing connection check so EU power upgrades work normally again.

+---

+### Logistics Pipes + EnderIO

+LP 0.10.4.28 broke the connection between Logistics Pipes routing pipes and EnderIO item conduits.

+**Routing pipes no longer attach to EnderIO item conduits**

+> LP pipes adjacent to EnderIO item conduits lose their connection stub after LP 0.10.4.28.
+LC-Core re-applies the missing check and handles the difference between LP 0.10.4.27–0.10.4.48 and LP 0.10.4.49+ automatically — no crashes across LP versions.

+---

+### Logistics Pipes + Additional Pipes

+LP 0.10.4.28 removed its built-in support for routing through Additional Pipes teleport pipes, making anything on the other side of a teleport pipe effectively unreachable.

+**Items and power cannot be routed through AP teleport pipes**

+> After the LP update, the routing network has no awareness of teleport pipe connections.
+Providers placed beyond a teleport pipe become invisible to requesters, and items sent toward a full or missing destination are lost rather than being returned.
 >
-> LC-Core restores this check using `tile.hasCapability(CapabilityEnergy.ENERGY, facing)`.
-Crucially, it checks for *capability presence* rather than battery state, so the pipe stub is always shown on Forge Energy blocks regardless of whether the battery is currently full.
-Actual power delivery is still gated by LP's own logic (`requestRFPower()` → `isEnergyReceiver()`), so no power is wasted to already-full batteries.

-**IC2 EU Power Supplier Upgrade does not connect to IC2 machines**

-> The same LP 0.10.4.28 change also removed the IC2 energy-sink check.
-LC-Core restores `IC2Proxy.isEnergySink()` connectivity, guarded by the pipe's `getIC2PowerLevel() > 0` condition, so EU power upgrades reconnect to IC2 Classic machines.

-**EnderIO conduit connection (LP 0.10.4.27 – 0.10.4.48)**

-> LP 0.10.4.28 removed the `enderIOProxy.isItemConduit()` check.
-LP 0.10.4.49 went further and deleted the `SimpleServiceLocator.enderIOProxy` field entirely.
-LC-Core detects at transform time whether the field is present and emits the EnderIO conduit check only when it exists — no crashes across LP versions.

----

-## Additional Robustness

-**Automatic MCP/SRG method name detection**

-> In production Minecraft jars, `EnumFacing.getOpposite()` is obfuscated to `func_176734_d`.
-In development environments (after `rfg.deobf()`), it appears as `getOpposite`.
-LC-Core scans the Logistics Pipes bytecode at transform time to detect which name is in use and emits the matching call automatically — no environment-specific configuration required.
+> LC-Core registers a replacement connection handler, restoring the ability to route items and power across AP teleport pipes.
+Routing information is also correctly carried over when items arrive at the destination through teleportation, so they are properly re-routed if a destination is full or unreachable.
+>
+> **Supported:** Item teleport pipes · Power teleport pipes
+> **Not supported:** Fluid teleport pipes — LP moves fluids as container items, which the fluid teleport pipe cannot carry.

 ---